Photo of several people seated with their backs turned to the camera and looking up at the front of the room at a speaker

 Ruth Ketterer Harris Lecture Series

-Since 1990, the Ruth Ketterer Lecture Series has featured a diverse range of specialists with broad public appeal including textile historians, contemporary artists, museum curators, scholars, and collectors―all of whom have contributed to an enhanced understanding and appreciation of textiles.
+Since 1990, the Ruth Ketterer Harris Lecture Series has featured a diverse range of specialists with broad public appeal including textile historians, contemporary artists, museum curators, scholars, and collectors―all of whom have contributed to an enhanced understanding and appreciation of textiles.
 This lecture series is presented annually and hosted through the center’s Helen Louise Allen Textile Collection.

 Series History